 In June 2018, with funding from the City of Kingston Heritage Fund, Laura Murray and Chris Miner curated a photography exhibit titled Facing the Street.
 This exhibit shared family photographs belonging to people interviewed as part of the Swamp Ward and Inner Harbour History Project (SWIHHP), directed by Laura Murray.
-Some photographs appeared in public spaces they were taken — that is, in their geographical context — and others were exhibited with a bit more historical context in the Elm Café.
+Some photographs appeared in public spaces where they were taken — that is, in their geographical context — and others were exhibited with a bit more historical context in the Elm Café.
 As a way of making part of that exhibit available more permanently, and of contributing to the Stones website, Swamp Ward Snapshots was developed to share a selection of photographs and associated information.

 Some of the images in Swamp Ward Snapshots were featured in Facing the Street, and some were not; also included are some photographs of people who gave us photographs and people who looked at them.
 Interaction between strangers, between generations, and between newcomers and “old-timers” was a key goal of Facing the Street.
 We may not be friends with all our neighbours, but in recognizing each other at least enough to smile or say hello, we create community.
 We can think of the same phenomenon across time.
 After all, the land beneath us, the houses we live in, and the streets we walk on, were home to others before us.
 And they will be home to others after us.
 Most of these people we will never know, but they too are our neighbours.